-Can a Few Bowel Movements Still Be Normal?
+Can Few Poops Still Be Normal?

 Other infants just have a slower (but completely normal) gut, so they don't go very often.
-However, if your baby seems to be in pain or you have any concerns, call your doctor.
+But if your baby seems to be in pain or you have any concerns, call your doctor.

-Tips for Easing Baby's Constipation
+Tips to Ease Your Baby's Constipation